Panama Activities

 Sunset Boat Tour

 The earthen colors of the sunset on the Chagres River will provide an unforgettable closing to your day in the Rainforest.
 Here you will awaken your senses as you smoothly enter the tributary that feeds water to the Panama Canal, and which is home to many plants, animals and some indigenous communities.
-As the sun goes down, the pleasant golden light will allow you to witness the evening ritual of some of the many birds that nest in nearby trees and at that time go down in search for food.
+As the sun goes down, the pleasant golden light will allow you to witness the evening ritual of some of the many birds that nest in nearby trees and flock to lower levels in search of food.
 If you are lucky, you may find some sloths or agoutis looking for their lair before dark.

 Duration: 1 hour